keywan-ghadami-oxid/gitlab-composer-repository/README.md

-# Gitlab Composer repository
+# Gitlab Composer Repository

 Small script that loops through all branches and tags of all projects in a Gitlab installation and if it contains a `composer.json`, adds it to an index.

-This is very similar to the behaviour of Packagist.org
+This is very similar to the behaviour of Packagist.org / packagist.com

 See [example](examples/packages.json).